About the Denver Museum of Nature & Science

 The two volumes are rare artifacts that enhance the collections at the Denver Museum of Nature & Science.
 "Yes, they are available online," says Brent Wagner, "but nothing compares to seeing, touching, and smelling the real thing while reading."
 Researchers with a legitimate need to view the originals may do so, by appointment.

-The Museum's Bailey Library and Archives plans to exhibit the Curtis volumes at an event planned for August 2016, and digital versions of the volumes and the plates are available at the Northwestern University Library.
+The Museum's Bailey Library and Archives exhibited the Curtis volumes at an event in August 2016, and digital versions of the volumes and the plates are available at the Northwestern University Library.

 Story and photos by Julie Martin NEDCC, with assistance from Brent Wagner, Librarian and Chair of the Bailey Library and Archives, and Jude Southward, Avenir Conservation Center Chair.
 Thanks to NEDCC's MP Bogan and Todd Pattison for conservation treatment details.